mvrl-clasp/SNAG/README.md

 # Description of the dataset
 The dataset consists of six folders as described below:
 #### 1. SnagImages:
-   This folder contains of the 100 general-domain images used in the data collection process.
+   This folder consists of the 100 general-domain images used in the data collection process.
 These images are a subset of the widely known Micorsoft Common Objects in Context (MSCOCO) dataset.
 The license for the MSCOCO dataset (REF) applies to these images.
 To see an example click: [1.jpg](https://drive.google.com/file/d/1XvpJmHR01N0qPkSRWpjguUBTEDBF14Ie/view?usp=sharing)

 #### 2. SnagGazeData:
    This folder contains eye movements for 30 observers, each viewing 100 images.
 It contains two folders: